vondo337/CSE115-PROJECT/README.md

 ## Features

-In this project, seven functions have been used to make it run successfully.
+In this project, seven functions have been used to make it run effectively.
 - void createaccount() - It is used to create account.
 - void transfermoney() - Used to transfer money from one account to another.
 - void depositmoney() - Used to deposit money in a certain account.